This option is open to applications during the 2014 transitional arrangements, subject to State Aid approval.

-More technical guidance, including advice about the stocking density and required height to qualify for grant payment, how to develop woodland habitat networks, defining local provenance for planting stock etc is available on the Forestry Commission Scotland website Technical Guidance page.
+More technical guidance, including advice about the stocking density and required height to qualify for grant payment, how to develop woodland habitat networks, defining local provenance for planting stock etc is available on the Forestry Commission Scotland website Technical Support page.

 Some of the following grants can also be claimed with this Option.
 Click on the links for more details.

 Available if you plant at least 50% of the woodland within 1 km of the homes of 2000 or more people.